bouligo/cuterecon/README.md

 ## Todo list

-- [x] Escaped chars in snippet tab
-- [x] Configuration template
-- [x] Save-as and Save in menu
-- [x] Option to autosave
-- [x] First argument with the database to open
-- [x] Autorun any à fixer
-- [x] Snippets : only use list of list, where the first element is the title
-- [x] Fixed font for snippets
-- [ ] Save location when loading new database or importing nmap scans
-- [ ] Remove sharename variable & unify variables ?
+- [ ] Log changes of IP
 - [ ] Option to force edit command before an interactive run
-- [ ] Save configuration from GUI
 - [ ] Configure tools and configuration from GUI
-- [ ] staged nmap
-- [x] Warning when exiting
-- [ ] Service to Host switch
 - [ ] better check of conf (port association and autorun, to user_binaries, and check all mandatory fields are there)
-- [ ] Add confirmation when data is about to be erased (same IP)
+- [ ] Add confirmation when data is about to be erased (same IP) ?
-- [x] doc about config.cfg
-- [ ] sort data in models
 - [ ] search for default icons in fs ?
 - [ ] notes with rich text ?
 Integrated cherrytree or equivalent ?
-- [ ] Upgrade to PySide6

 ## bugs

-- [x] File -> new doesn't work
 - [ ] Cannot stop running privileged nmap as it was launched under pkexec
-- [ ] Copy/paste doesn't work under wayland
+- [ ] Copy/paste doesn't work under wayland ?